zapulam/StockPredictor/README.md

 # 💸 **Stock Predictor** 💸 - *Zachary Pulliam* ☕

-This repo contains Python 🐍 code and notebooks which can be used to train deep learning models to predict future stock prices! 📈
+This repo contains Python 🐍 code and notebooks which can be used to train deep learning models to predict future stock prices! 📈 For a basic understanding of how prediction is done, view the *tutorial.ipynb*.

 ## Setup